elenderg/Plain-English-Extension-for-VS-Code/README.md

-# portugues-puro README
+# plain-english-syntax-highlighter README

-This is the README for your extension "portugues-puro".
+This is the README for your extension "plain-english-syntax-highlighter".
 After writing up a brief description, we recommend including the following sections.

 ## Features